Reinstating Your Mortgage in Colorado

 - Deed-in-lieu.
 You can sign over the deed of the property to the lender, and in exchange, the lender releases you from all liability.
 As with the short sale, you may have to pay the difference between the value of the property and the amount due.
 Deed-in-lieu is only an option if there are no liens on the property.

-In Colorado, there is no “dual tracking,” meaning, if you are pursuing loss mitigation, the servicer cannot continue with the foreclosure action.
+In Colorado, there is no “dual tracking,” meaning that if you are pursuing loss mitigation, the servicer cannot continue with the foreclosure action.
 The trustee can halt a foreclosure sale when the borrower has either submitted a complete loss mitigation application or has been offered and has accepted a loss mitigation option and is complying with its provisions.

 The foreclosure sale cannot proceed until: